Unitendo/.github/profile/README.md

 # Unitendo
 A unity between all Nintendo related revivals.
+(Except Brewtendo, see bottom for details.)

 "We all revive so why try to kill each other"